-In addition to tuition there is an annual fee of $556, which includes registration, general services and graduation fees.
+In addition to tuition there is fee of $296 per semester, which includes registration, general services and graduation fees.
 (Please note fee costs are subject to change)

 The payment plan prorates cost over a 10- or 12-month period.
 Payment plan participants avoid having to make large payments at the beginning of each semester.
 There are no finance charges or interest rates associated with this plan.
 The plan is based on a year-by-year (12 months) contract.
 There is a $50 application and processing fee for the payment plan.
 After adding the entire year’s tuition, and the deducting financial aid, you will know your outstanding balance for the fall and spring semesters.
 Your monthly payment can be calculated by dividing this balance by 10 or 12 depending on the plan you select.
 For more information, please contact the Western New England University Enrollment Services office at (413) 796-2080.

 Information about available loan programs for the MS in Elder Law and Estate Planning program may be obtained from the Enrollment Services Office, Western New England University, 1215 Wilbraham Road, Springfield, MA 01119-2684 or by calling 413-796-2080.
 Federal Loans are available for students taking six credits or more per semester.
 Private loans are available for students taking less than six credits.